 If you need to import data from Slack into Google Sheets, you can do so using the Slack API and the Google Sheets API.

-To pull data from the Slack API to Google Sheets easily and without any coding, first install and open the Apipheny Google Sheets add-on.
+To pull data from the Slack API to Google Sheets easily and without writing any code, first install and open the Apipheny Google Sheets add-on.

-Apipheny is a no-code Google Sheets API add-on that you can use to make unlimited API requests, connect to unlimited API data sources, save your API requests, schedule API requests to refresh data on a scheduled basis, and more.
-Click here for more info about Apipheny.
-There’s a 30-day free trial included, then it’s $19-$29/month.
+Apipheny is a no-code API integrator for Google Sheets that you can use to make unlimited API requests, connect to unlimited APIs (including the Slack API), save API requests, schedule API requests, and more.
+Click here if you want to learn more about Apipheny.

 2. After you’ve installed Apipheny, open a Google Sheet and then click on the “Add-Ons” option in the top navigation menu.
 In the Add-ons menu, you should see Apipheny if you installed it already.
 If you didn’t install it yet, you can click “Get add-ons” and search for Apipheny.